 If you have been advised you will be performing examinations with Themis, the SBC electronic charting app you must also watch the Themis Training videos.

 The medical protocols and SBC policy and procedure manuals must be viewed in detail.
 The medical protocol includes a detailed walk through of the forensic medical assessment.
 The Policy and Procedure Manual includes instruction for the day to day activities of the organization along with all governing policies set forth for all employees.

-The clinical practice days are 2 separate days (5 hours each day) that engages new Forensic Examiners in practicing the concepts of the forensic medical assessment.
-Topics covered include forensic photography, forensic narrative, documentation, forensic swab collection/slide mount preparation, forensic toxicology and many more!
-Mock examinations will be conducted during the course of the 2 day clinical practice sessions.
+The clinical shadowing days engages new Forensic Examiners in practicing the concepts of the forensic medical assessment.
+Witnessed exams review complete examinations, forensic photography, forensic narrative, documentation, forensic swab collection/slide mount preparation, forensic toxicology and many more.

 You have made it!
 After completion of the above steps, you will be live in the field performing actual forensic examinations.
 You will be assigned a mentor that will proctor you through 4 to 5 examinations.
 We are your training wheels in the field to help you finesse your newly learned forensic craft.
 The mentor is a member of the SBC administrative team or alternatively a seasoned forensic examiner that has received superior audit scores for a consecutive period of one year.
 The mentor will follow you on your schedule until the 4-5 examinations are completed where you will receive your final competency review.
 Pat yourself on the back because this is an amazing accomplishment towards your future as a forensic medical examiner.
 Be proud of yourself because we certainly are!

 Step 5: State Crime Lab Tour/Expert Witness Training